joshuaMarandi/Tsky/backend/README.md

-# BIGMAN PC - Full Stack Application
+# Tsky - Full Stack Application

 A modern e-commerce website for PC sales built with React (frontend) and PHP with MySQL (backend).